 Being happier is associated with improved sleep habits and practices.
 The proper amount of sleep is significant for blood pressure, cancer prevention, Alzheimer’s Disease prevention, heart disease, and longevity.

 A 2016 review of 44 studies found that there seems to be a link between proper sleep habits and happiness.

 Improved Immune System

-Researchers have determined that happiness is correlated with a better immune system, and possibly with increased ability to fight off colds and chest infections.
+Researchers have determined that happiness is correlated with a better immune system and possibly with an increased ability to fight off colds and chest infections.

-One study evaluated 300 healthy individuals and evaluated their risk of developing a cold after individuals were given a common cold virus by nasal drops.
+One study evaluated 300 healthy individuals and evaluated their risk of developing a cold after nasal drops gave individuals a common cold virus.
 The least happy individuals were almost three times more likely to be sick than their happier counterparts.

 Improved Stress Control

-The happier people are able to handle stress better than their unhappy counterparts.
+The happier people can handle stress better than their unhappy counterparts.
 One study of 200 adults evaluated their ability to cope with stress.
-When happier people were given stressful tasks, the cortisol levels in the happiest individuals were 32 percent lower than in the unhappy counterparts.
+When happier people were given stressful tasks, the cortisol levels in the happiest individuals were 32 percent lower than in their unhappy counterparts.

 These effects persist over time.
-When these same individuals were then followed after three years, there remained a 20 percent difference between the cortisol level of the happy testers and the unhappy ones.
+For example, after three years, investigators followed these same individuals, there remained a 20 percent difference between the cortisol level of the happy testers and the unhappy ones.

 Arthritis is certainly a common condition that occurs more frequently in older individuals with painful and stiff joints.